 145 guestrooms and 25 suites all have windows that open to the sea breezes, contemporary mahogany furnishings, and handpainted ceilings.
 “Palace” rooms in the older buildings are the ones to choose and these have been stunningly preserved.
 Two more modern buildings house the remaining rooms and suites.

-Standard rooms can be found in the two modern buildings and offer views through large windows onto the courtyard.
+Standard rooms in the two modern buildings offer views through large windows onto the courtyard.
 We like the rooms in the Palace building.
 The ones to pick are those looking onto the Bosphorus with large floor-to-ceiling windows, high ceilings, and marble bathrooms.
-Children are welcome in all Four Seasons hotels and free rollaway beds, high chairs, and cots are provided free of charge.
+Children are welcome in all Four Seasons hotels; free rollaway beds, high chairs, and cots are free.

-There is a pretty waterside outdoor pool (pictured above), a whirlpool tub, and decking plastered with deeply plush loungers, which are positioned to make the most of the views.
+There is a pretty waterside outdoor pool, a whirlpool tub, and decking plastered with deeply plush loungers positioned to make the most of the views.
 It is a great and sophisticated place for families and couples to hang out together between May and October.
 An indoor pool is ideal for the rest of the year and offers attractive lighting and grand pillars for an atmospheric swim.
 A large fitness room will keep you fit.

 Situated in Megève in the French Alps, the Four Seasons Megeve is the only hotel located on the slopes of Mont d’Arbois, five minutes from the village centre.
 This is one of the best ski hotels in Europe.

-This Four Seasons hotel is the first to offer a Ski Valet and Ski Concierge service and Ski Safaris by helicopter, to allow skiers to discover more ski areas.
-A host of winter outdoor activities are available near the hotel, from snowboarding, dog sledding, rock climbing, and ice sports such as hockey skating, and curling.
+This Four Seasons hotel is the first to offer a Ski Valet and Ski Concierge service and Ski Safaris by helicopter to allow skiers to discover more ski areas.
+Various winter outdoor activities are available near the hotel, from snowboarding, dog sledding, rock climbing, and ice sports such as hockey skating and curling.

 The dramatic new Four Seasons Astir Palace Hotel Athens opened in 2019 and is pictured above.
 In our opinion, this hotel is the very best luxury hotel in Athens.
 It is located on the newly revived Athens Riviera, on the end of a pine-covered peninsula in Vouliagmeni.

-The eclectic and dynamic nature of Athens stretches from the city’s center to its sun-kissed coastline and Blue Flag beaches.
+Athens’s eclectic and dynamic nature stretches from the city’s center to its sun-kissed coastline and Blue Flag beaches.
 Amid the surroundings of nature and the deep blue sea, visitors can experience an entirely different pace along the Athenian Riviera.
-Families looking for a holiday that can be both fun-filled and educational, and couples who are beginning or renewing their lives together, can now do this in one of the world’s most romantic destinations.
+Families looking for a holiday that can be both fun-filled and educational and couples who are beginning or renewing their lives together can now do this in one of the world’s most romantic destinations.

 Four Seasons offers the best of both worlds: a laid-back seaside escape just 30 minutes from the historical city center.
 Discover the wonders of ancient civilization at the Acropolis, then return to Four Seasons to unwind and relax.

-Located in the former legendary Astir Palace, a convenient 30 minutes from the airport, this 1960s landmark is an iconic destination that has welcomed VIPs, from foreign leaders to film stars.
+Located in the former legendary Astir Palace, a convenient 30 minutes from the airport, this 1960s landmark is an iconic destination welcoming VIPs, from foreign leaders to film stars.
 The secluded private beach inside the complex was the beach that Brigitte Bardot famously posed for photographers in her pink bikini in 1969.